hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 Besides the sub-optimal matching there were other drawbacks with this approach.
 Of course the well-known problem occured which everybody encounters after some time when using typed strings instead of controlled values: you get lots of different strings for the same place because of different recording practices or typos.
 IN 2017, NWBib included around 8,800 distinct spatial strings  which roughly referred to 4,500 different places.
 Taking a look at a [2017 list containing all the distinct place name strings found in NWBib including an occurence count](https://gist.github.com/acka47/ccd3715201442e8cb78c70cca9ebd1ab) you for example find five strings referring to Wiesdorf, a part of Leverkusen:

 - "Wiesdorf"
-- "Wiesdorf <Niederrhein>"
+- "Wiesdorf &lt;Niederrhein&gt;"
 - "Wiesdorf, Niederrhein"
 - "Leverkusen-Wiesdorf"
 - "Leverkusen- Wiesdorf (Niederrhein)"

-Another drawback was that we could not provide users with a hierarchical classification of all the places.
+Another drawback was that we could not provide users with a hierarchical overview of all the places.
 To address this, we started thinking about using controlled values from a spatial classification.

 ## Doing it the right way: use of controlled values